Savelor/SQLAIRefactor/docs/ImplicitConversions.md

 - If we compare two table columns, we cannot change their data type, so we can use CONVERT function to explicitly force the data type to be the same in the comparison.
 - If we compare a variable or parameter, we can instruct the AI model to force a different variable or parameter declaration to match the column data type.

-Given the code above, we can implement two different solutions: the first is to declare the @Salesday variable with the same data type as ModifiedDate.
-The second is to explicitly convert the @Salesday variable to the same data type as ModifiedDate.
-Both solutions isolate the column preventing functions or implicit conversions applied on it.
+Given the code above, we can implement two different solutions: both isolate the column preventing functions or implicit conversions applied on it.

+-Solution1.
+Declare the @Salesday variable with the same data type as ModifiedDate.
+-Solution2.
+Explicitly convert the @Salesday variable to the same data type as ModifiedDate.

 <table>
   <tr>